paulc4/mvc-exceptions/README.md

      * XML alternative to `ExceptionConfiguration`.
 Also sets up a `SimpleMappingExceptionResolver`.
 Only used if the `xml-config` profile is active.
   * <code>src/main/java/demo/config/ResponseDataControllerAdvice</code>
-      * Controller advice that puts useful data into the model for every request
+      * Controller advice that puts useful data into the model for every request.

 Utility Classes
 ---------------